opynfinance/GammaProtocol/docs/contracts-documentation/MarginCalculator.md

 # `MarginCalculator`

-Calculator module that check if a given vault is valid.
+Calculator module that checks if a given vault is valid, calculates margin requirements, and settlement proceeds

 ## Functions: